hillaabra/hangman/README.md

 ## Usage

 The game is run in the command line without options.
-To view the project documentation, run the following command on the command line from inside the inner `hangman` directory:
+To view the project documentation, run the following command on the command line from inside the `hangman` directory:

 ```
-python -m pydoc milestone_5
+python -m pydoc hangman
 ```

 ## How to play

 Start a game of Hangman by running the following command from inside the inner `hangman` directory:
 ```
-$ python milestone_5.py
+$ python hangman.py
 ```

 A word will be chosen at random from the `word_list` module and presented as a series of `_`, with each underscore representing a letter of the word, e.g. if the word chosen is 'apple', to begin with, you will see: